 Following legislation passed in the 2014 legislative session, DDA contracted with Johnston, Villegas-Grubbs, and Associates, LLC (JVGA) to complete a rate analysis and impact study that considered the actual cost of providing community-based services.
-The final report included FFS rates based on The BrickTM Method, with a summary of specific components and development processes for Maryland.
-The foundation of the BrickTM is the wage for the direct support professional, and it studies the relationship between cost categories to determine the components of the BrickTM.
-Other components include Employment Related Expenses, Facility Costs, Program Support, General and Administrative, Transportation, and Training.9 This methodology requires the collection of general ledger (GL) cost data from providers for the selected state fiscal year (FY).
+The final report included FFS rates based on the Brick Method [TM], with a summary of specific components and development processes for Maryland.
+The foundation of the Brick Method [TM] is the wage for the direct support professional, and it studies the relationship between cost categories to determine the components of the Brick Method [TM].
+Other components of the Brick Method[TM] include Employment Related Expenses, Facility Costs, Program Support, General and Administrative, Transportation, and Training.11 This methodology requires the collection of general ledger (GL) cost data from providers for the selected state fiscal year.
 Providers are asked to submit total expenditures by cost account/category and by cost account line item.
-Initial FFS rates were established for services through this process and implementation of the BrickTM methodology.
-Following the work with JVGA, DDA contracted with CBIZ Optumas to do a review of GL data, cost components, and the BrickTM and to ensure ongoing fidelity to the model.
+Initial FFS rates were established for services through this process and implementation of the Brick Method [TM].
+Following the work with JVGA, DDA contracted with CBIZ Optumas to review the GL data, cost components, and the Brick Method[TM] and to ensure ongoing fidelity of the model.